Blueprints

 Int, Double, Bool, String, DateTime

-Custom Entity Types: // Can only be created from the corresponding Blueprint
+Custom Entity Types: // Generated via Blueprint

 Enum,